Welcome to Runner's High Club! 2023-2024 Training Programs

 -Run within sight of a coach, assistant coach or group leader, if possible

--Know the route; consider carrying a printout of the route with you on your runs.
+-Know the route; consider carrying a printout or map on y our phone of the route with you on your runs.
 Do not rely on others to know the route

 -Run with ID of some kind (driver's license, RoadID, etc.)

--Yell out clearly “Passing on your left” when you need to pass someone, and give a wide berth when passing. i.e. keep social distance when passing.
+-Yell out clearly “Passing on your left” when you need to pass someone, and give the other runner(s) space when passing.

 -Always pass on the left, even if you are in a group that wants to pass.
 Avoid “swarming”, or passing on both the left and the right